matthewlamdotjs/Chunx/README.md

             set('myGreeting', 'Goodbye World');
         });

+        // Initialize subcomponent as a computed variable:
+        //
+        // Chunx will automatically update computedVar 'paragraph' when
-        // init subcomponent as component as tracked variable computedVar('paragraph', ['myGreeting'],
+        // 'myGreeting' re-rendering the subcomponent with new data computedVar('paragraph', ['myGreeting'],
                 () => template(mySubcomponent, { myText: get('myGreeting') }));
     });